PouceHeure/ros_detection_legs/README.md

 Before segmentation, we have to found a way how to compute a distance between 2 polar points.

-- First approach, convert all polar points to cartesien and apply a classic norm.
+- First approach, convert all polar points to cartesien and apply a classic norm, but the complexity of this method is too high.

-- Second approach, find a general expression from polar point to cartesien distance.
+- Second approach, find a general expression from polar point to cartesian distance.

 <!-- $
 distance(p1,p2) = \sqrt{r_1^2*r_2^2 - 2*_1*r_2*cos(\theta_1-\theta_2)}